UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day1.md

     - many commands use one dash for short options and two dashes for long options (long meaning: option is written out). example: `-A` or `--account` do the same thing
     - See Day 0 information: for instance https://training.pages.sigma2.no/tutorials/unix-for-hpc/episodes/moving-around.html and also the cheat-sheet: https://training.pages.sigma2.no/tutorials/unix-for-hpc/cheat-sheet.html
         - Neither of these mention the -- (other than having to override the missing certificate), but the other explanations in the responses here answer my question.
-    - Ok, does it not say explisitly, at least it mentions options and shows the options using the `-`  - but good that you understand it now! :)
+    - Ok, does it not say explicitly, at least it mentions options and shows the options using the `-`  - but good that you understand it now! :)
     - It is typical syntax of UNIX (and probably also Windows) commands, that you use `-` or `--` to give options to the command

-16. Interesting for customation of jobs:
+16. Interesting for customization of jobs:
     - https://open.pages.sigma2.no/job-script-generator/
         - Is it possible to add the time units in the documentation somewhere, as in hh:mm:ss ?

-17. why does all the example files end with .sh? would it end with .py if it was a python file?
+17. why does all the example files end with .sh? would it end with `.py` if it was a python file?
     - the ending here only helps us humans to anticipate what is inside the file. `.sh` communicates to me that there will probably be a shell script inside. but for the cluster it does not matter.
 I could call it `example.run` or `example.batch` or `example` or `example.job` and it would still work.
 If it was a Python file, it would be good to call it `something.py`, again to communicate expectations.
       - okay, so it does not specify "what language" to read the script in?
           - correct. but look at the first line inside the file that starts with `#!`: this one tells the shell which interpreter to use to interpret what follows. if that was a Python script, it would contain `#!/usr/bin/env python`